Shoray2002/molars/README.md

 <!-- Contributing -->
 ## Contributing
 ```
   The code is very sphagetti at some places and missing some features.
-Feel free to take on any issue and even create new ones for things you consider this project lacks.
+Feel free to take on any issue
+  and even create new ones for things you consider this project lacks.
+Check out the links above if
+  you want a brief overview of tech used here and don't hesitate to ping me in case you get stuck.
 ```
-  **Warning: There are numerous differences between Threejs v75 and latest.
+  **Warning: There are numerous differences between Threejs v75 and [latest](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
 So cross compatibality may be a problem at some places.**

 <p align="right">(<a href="#top">back to top</a>)</p>